apache/incubator-retired-htrace/src/main/site/markdown/index.md

 Once you've augmented your RPC's and wrapped the necessary thread changes, you can add more spans and annotations wherever you want.
 For example, you might do some expensive computation that you want to see on your traces.
-In this case, you could start a new span before the computation that you then stop after the computation has finished.
+In this case, you could create a new trace scope which starts a new span internally before the computation that you then close after the computation has finished.
 It might look like this:

-    Span computationSpan = tracer.newScope("Expensive computation.");
+    TraceScope computationScope = tracer.newScope("Expensive computation.");
     try {
         //expensive computation here
     } finally {
-        computationSpan.stop();
+        computationScope.close();
     }

 HTrace also supports key-value annotations on a per-trace basis.

 Example:

-    scope.addAnnotation("faultyRecordCounter".getBytes(), "1".getBytes());

-### Generating test spans
-The test that creates a sample trace (TestHTrace) takes a command line argument telling it where to write span information.
-Run `mvn test -DargLine="-DspanFile=FILE\_PATH"` to write span information to FILE_PATH.
-If no file is specified, span information will be written to standard out.
+    scope.addKVAnnotation("faultyRecordCounter", Integer.toString(1));

 ## htrace-zipkin
 htrace-zipkin provides the `SpanReceiver` implementation